 This video provides an overview of the life of St. Alphonsus Liguori, highlighting his transition from a brilliant lawyer to a Doctor of the Church, which provides context for the pivotal trial research discussed.

-The Spiritual Conclusion: Integrity as the Catalyst
+The Spiritual Conclusion: Integrity as the catalyst

 1. The Political Ambush (Not a Clerical Error)